How to Use YouTube SEO to Generate Content Ideas for Your Channel - A Simple 5-Step Guide

 Most of these tools offer a limited free version, which should be enough to generate some initial ideas.

 If you want to grow your channel further, though, consider investing in a subscription.
-You could also outsource this part of the video creation process to an expert who has access to advanced tools.
+You could also outsource this part of the video creation process to an expert who has access to advanced tools, not least because those can be a bit pricey.

 Generally, you begin your search with generic starter keywords, and then look for related keywords and phrases.
-What you’ll want are keywords with decent search volume and low keyword difficulty.
+What you’ll want are keywords have both a decent search volume and relatively low keyword difficulty.

-If you see a topic that intrigues you, note it down along with its metrics.
+If you see a topic that looks good and intrigues you, note it down along with its metrics.
 The easiest way to collect all possible ideas is in a spreadsheet.

 In addition to going on the hunt for new keyword ideas, check which ones you already rank for.
-You can do this in YouTube Studio’s analytics window.
+For this, simply open YouTube Studio Analytics and check the bottom right corner – it’ll show you what search keywords have recently sent people your way.

 Additionally, external tools like TubeBuddy can also show you which keywords videos rank for, and in which spots – both your own and those of competitors.